 Dialectical Behavior Therapy

-- Skills training groups target the patient’s unstable sense of self, chaotic relationships, fear of abandonment, emotional lability, and impulsivity through core mindfulness, interpersonal effectiveness, emotion regulation, and distress tolerance.
+- Skills training groups target the patient’s unstable sense of self, chaotic relationships, fear of abandonment, emotional lability, and impulsivity.
+This takes place through core mindfulness, interpersonal effectiveness, emotion regulation, and distress tolerance.

-- Telephone consultation for immediate help teaches people with BPD to ask for help and to apply newly learned skills in crisis situations.
+- Telephone consultation teaches people with BPD to ask for help and to apply newly learned skills in crisis situations.

-- Weekly meetings with a therapist consultation team that is meant to boost motivation among DBT providers and their patients.
+- Weekly meetings with a therapist boosts motivation among DBT providers and their patients.

-Currently, DBT is the most effective form of treatment for people struggling with BPD as it is a multi-faceted treatment program that targets multiple symptoms of BPD, and the plan is designed to target the individual patient’s specific needs.
+Currently, DBT is the most effective form of treatment for people struggling with BPD.
+It is a multi-faceted program that targets multiple symptoms of BPD.
+Each plan targets the individual patient’s specific needs.

 Cognitive Behavioral Therapy